 |

-ideologies, beliefs, political systems - variations on rational logical systems
+concept that all ideologies or belief systems - variations on rational logical

-of thought - are limited and defined by the schemata of common linguistic
+systems of thought - are limited and defined by the schemata of common

 conditional